oliviergimenez/capture-recapture-review/make_sense.md

 My objective was to make a list of ecological questions and methods that are addressed in these papers.
 I ended up with more than 5000 papers.
-The bibliometric and text analyses were somehow useful, but I need to dig a bit deeper to achieve the objective.
-Here how I will proceed.
+The bibliometric and text analyses were somehow useful, but I needed to dig a bit deeper to achieve the objective.
+Here how I did.

 Methodological papers
 ---------------------

-First, I isolate the methodological journals.
-To do so, I focus the search on journals that have published more than 10 papers about capture-recapture over the last 10 years:
+First, I isolated the methodological journals.
+To do so, I focused the search on journals that had published more than 10 papers about capture-recapture over the last 10 years:

 ``` r